-Amano's November 2010 report also requested that Tehran provide the IAEA with information regarding any decisions to construct new facilities.
-Iran has announced that it intends to build additional enrichment facilities.
-Tehran may have violated its safeguards agreement if it has made decisions to construct new enrichment facilities without informing the IAEA.
+Amano's November 2011 report also requested that Tehran provide the IAEA with information regarding any decisions to construct new facilities.
+Iran has announced that it intends to build additional enrichment facilities, although subsequent Iranian statements suggest that these facilities may not be built in the short term.27 The IAEA has also requested that Iran provide information concerning a February 2010 Iranian announcement that it "possessed laser enrichment technology," and Iranian statements that the government is planning to construct new uranium enrichment facilities and is designing a nuclear reactor similar to a research reactor located in Tehran.
+Iran may have violated its safeguards agreement if it has made decisions to construct new enrichment facilities without informing the IAEA.

 Iran's March 2007 decision also formed the basis for Tehran's refusal until August 2009 to allow IAEA inspectors to verify design information for the Arak reactor.
 This action also appeared to be inconsistent with Tehran's safeguards agreement.
 Article 48 of that agreement states that the IAEA "may send inspectors to facilities to verify the design information provided to the Agency"; in fact, the agency has a "continuing right" to do so, according to a November 2008 report from ElBaradei.
 Moreover, the legal adviser's statement characterized Iran's ongoing refusal to allow IAEA inspectors to verify the Arak reactor's design information as "inconsistent with" Tehran's obligations under its safeguards agreement.
-IAEA inspectors visited the reactor facility in August 2009 to verify design information, according to a report ElBaradei issued the same month.
-Inspectors have visited the facility several more times, according to several reports from Amano.
+HAEA inspectors visited the reactor facility in August 2009 to verify design information, according to a report ElBaradei issued the same month.
+Inspectors have visited the facility several more times, according to several reports from Amano

-In addition to the lapses described above, Iran's failure to notify the IAEA of its decision to enrich uranium to a maximum of 20% uranium-235 in time for agency inspectors to adjust their safeguards procedures may, according to Amano's February 2010 report, have violated Iran's IAEA safeguards agreement.
+In addition to the lapses described above, Iran's failure to notify the IAEA of its decision to enrich uranium to a maximum of 20% uranium-235 in time for agency inspectors to adjust their safeguards procedures may, according to a February 2010 report from Amano, have violated Iran's IAEA safeguards agreement.
 Article 45 of that agreement requires that Tehran notify the IAEA "with design information in respect of a modification relevant for safeguards purposes sufficiently in advance for the safeguards procedures to be adjusted when necessary," according to Amano's report, which describes Iran's enrichment decision as "clearly relevant for safeguards purposes."